-Now that Jacinda Ardern has publicly announced she’s having a baby, we thought we’d put together this guide to help people who are in the process of having a baby to reconsider, and perhaps do absolutely anything other than have a baby.
+Now that Jacinda Ardern has had her baby, we thought we’d put together this guide to help people who are in the process of having a baby to reconsider, and perhaps do absolutely anything other than have a baby.

 Starting a family can be one of the most satisfying things you’ll do in your meaningless life.
 However, usually it’s not.
 If you’re thinking of having a baby, consider the following words of advice from new parents that we talked to while researching this article:

 – Mother, 34, of a one year old boy.

 “Why the Fuck Would You Put Yourself Through THAT?”